poppenborg/bomberman/README.md

     ├── SpriteSheet                 # Enum for all spritesheets used in the game, provides helper methods for grabbing texture regions.
     └── Textures                    # All texture constants used in the game

 # How to run the game:

+You can run the game on MacOS, Windows and Linus by selecting the respective "Run Game" application for you system.

 When running the game, the user is first greeted by the menu screen.
 Here the user can press three buttons.
 The first one will select a random map and start the game.
 With the second button the player will be forwarded to the map folder where he can choose a map himself.
 After choosing a map the game starts.
 With the third button the user can end the application.